debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/create-multicast-group-associated-base-stations-group.md

 9. Click **Create**.

-    -\> If the process takes time, a message tells you that you will receive an email when finished.
+    -\&gt; If the process takes time, a message tells you that you will receive an email when finished.

-    -\> The multicast group is displayed in the Search frame of the Multicast Groups panel.
+    -\&gt; The multicast group is displayed in the Search frame of the Multicast Groups panel.

-    -\> If you want to make the multicast group ready to work, see [Adding a base station tag to a multicast     group](#adding-a-base-station-tag-to-a-multicast-group).
+    -\&gt; If you want to make the multicast group ready to work, see [Adding a base station tag to a multicast     group](#adding-a-base-station-tag-to-a-multicast-group).

 ## Adding a base station tag to a multicast group